danielbahl/alfredv4/README.md

 ## SMB Mounter + Unmounter Server

 Fast mounting smb network share.
-Please also refer to https://support.apple.com/en-bw/HT208209 to speedier SMBs on your Mac.
-This script mounts a network-share to your desktop.
+Please also refer to https://support.apple.com/en-bw/HT208209 for speedier SMBs on your Mac.
+This script mounts/unmounts a network-share to your desktop.

 #### Please change the IP, Sharename, Username and Password inside the Script to make this work.
 Also change notification and keyword to  fit your needs :) 🦄